acyeow/165a-l-store-project/README.md

 ## Overview

 L-Store is a high-performance database system that eliminates the traditional divide between transactional (OLTP) and analytical (OLAP) processing.
-Based on the [L-Store research paper](https://arxiv.org/pdf/1601.04084), this implementation delivers:
+This is a reimplementation of the [L-Store research paper](https://arxiv.org/pdf/1601.04084).

 ### Storage Organization